Can acupuncture help me?

 Interestingly, most chronic conditions and certainly all disease have these three factors present in varying proportions.

-If you want to know how acupuncture might help, please feel free to email or call – I am always happy to discuss how we could approach your condition to help you feel better.
+If you want to know how acupuncture might help, please feel free to email me at firstname.lastname@example.org or call the clinic on 08 9520 5368 – I am always happy to discuss how we could approach your condition to help you feel better.

 How does it feel to have acupuncture done?